-The Robert Shapiro, M.D., Memorial Fellowship in Diagnostic Radiology Established in 2000 to provide research support in all diagnostic interventional procedures for post-doctoral fellows in diagnostic radiology.
+The Robert Shapiro, M.D.
+Memorial Fellowship Fund in Diagnostic Radiology Established in 2000 by a gift from Dr. and Mrs. Marc D. Shapiro in honor of his father to provide research support in diagnostic interventional procedures for postdoctoral fellows in diagnostic radiology.

-The Daniel B. Stryer, M.D.
-1990, Class of 1990 International Clinical Rotation Fund Established in memory of Daniel Stryer to support the travel for an international clinical rotation of a highly motivated medical student in an underdeveloped country or a country where there is a pressing health care need.
+The Daniel B. Stryer, M.D., Class of 1990 International Clinical Rotation Fund Established in 2005 by a gift from Professor and Mrs. Lubert Stryer in memory of their son to support the travel for an international clinical rotation of medical students in an underdeveloped country or a country where there is a pressing health care need.

-The Taylor Opportunity Student Research Fellowship Established in 2007 by Robert F. Taylor, M.D. to support the short-term or summer research of a highly motivated medical student with an interest in the basic and/or clinical sciences, under the direction of a dedicated faculty member who is committed to providing an extraordinary mentoring and research experience for medical students.
+The Taylor Opportunity Student Research Fellowship Fund Established in 2007 by a gift from Robert F. Taylor, M.D., to support the short-term or summer research of medical students with an interest in the basic and/or clinical sciences under the direction of a dedicated faculty member who is committed to providing an extraordinary mentoring and research experience for medical students.

-The Thudichum Post-Doctoral Research Fellowship in Neuro-oncology Established in 2005 by Irene M. Voynick in honor of the nineteenth-century German medical practitioner and surgeon Johann Ludwig Wilhelm Thudichum (1828-1901), who characterized the chemical composition of the brain and is regarded as the pioneer of neurochemistry.
-This postdoctoral fellowship supports a Ph.D. or M.D./Ph.D. student for the study of brain tumors utilizing such areas as cell biology, neurochemistry, and adult stem cell research.
+The Thudichum Post-Doctoral Research Fellowship Fund in Neuro-oncology Established in 2005 by a gift from Irene M. Voynick in honor of German medical practitioner and surgeon Johann Ludwig Wilhelm Thudichum, who characterized the chemical composition of the brain and is regarded as the pioneer of neurochemistry, to support Ph.D. or M.D./Ph.D. students in the study of brain tumors utilizing cell biology, neurochemistry, and adult stem cell research.